agraef/gpmotion/doc/gyroscope.md

 - The **gpmotion** external processes the raw sensor data produced by `joyosc -s` using Jibb Smart's algorithm mentioned above, see the [gyrowiki](http://gyrowiki.jibbsmart.com/) for details.
 It calculates gravity and accumulated or sampled rotation data from the raw sensor inputs.
 This external is required by the patches below and thus needs to be compiled before using these patches.
 Running `make` will usually do the trick; check the toplevel README file for details.
 - The **gpmotion-help.pd** patch shows how to use the gpmotion object at a basic level and lists all available messages.
 - The **gpmotion-demo.pd** patch is a fleshed-out version of the help patch with various configuration options and button bindings.
+- The **gpmotion-test.pd** patch is another variation of the help patch with some fancy radar gui elements for visualization purposes and the same button bindings as the gpmotion-demo.pd patch.
 - The TouchOSC (mk2) template **joyosc.tosc** can be used on Android and iOS devices to emulate a gamepad with motion tracking (if available on the device).
 It produces OSC data compatible with the joyosc program, so it can be used in lieu of joyosc.
 The template has been set up to work in portrait mode and remaps the axes so that it provides the same kind of sensor data as a gamepad.

 See below for some information on how to get started with the example patches.